 The whole experience is about enjoying your time onboard including sharing mealtimes with us, when weather allows we usually dine outside on our 'petit jardin' decked area.
-We start the day off with a light continental breakfast - just who can resist warm croissants fresh from the Boulangerie?
-Lunch en route is nutritious and satisfying to keep you going through the day with your evening meal with wine to round the day off in style.
+We start the day off with a light continental breakfast - just who can resist warm croissants fresh from the oven?
+Lunch en route is nutritious and satisfying to keep you going through the day and your evening meal, with wine rounds the day off in style.
 Fresh, homemade cake and biscuits with morning and afternoon tea or coffee are very popular, even the local eclusiers eagerly await our passage to sample the days baking.
 You will be contentedly satisfied after a tough days training and tasty home cooking.

 We spend a relaxing evening over dinner simply chatting about the boating world, living in France, boat choices plus of course putting the world to rights.
 Whatever topic springs up with our guests.

-When your day is done you'll find a comfortable cabin waiting for you; and often guests take full opportunity to relax in this tranquility to revise for their CEVNI examination.
+When your day is done you'll find an air conditioned comfortable cabin waiting for you; and often guests take full opportunity to relax in this tranquillity to revise for their CEVNI examination.
 Our cabins have ample storage for your personal belongings for your comfort and convenience during your stay.
 We now offer both a double cabin and a single cabin with shared bathroom, which offers more opportunity for solo/single guests to share the experience with like-minded boat enthusiasts.